 - Improvement of clinical skills in primary care internal medicine through the establishment and maintenance of a continuity clinic

-Fellows who successfully complete this program obtain a certificate in Clinical and Translational Science.
+Fellows who successfully complete this program obtain a postdoctoral certificate in clinical and translational science.

-The Primary Care Internal Medicine Research Fellowship Program at Mayo Clinic in Rochester, Minn., was established in 2012.
-One fellow will complete this fellowship annually.
+The Primary Care Internal Medicine Research Fellowship at Mayo Clinic in Rochester, Minnesota, began in 2012.
+We anticipate that one trainee will complete this program annually.